eemrdog/upstream-sip/common-services/helm/common-services/charts/eric-pm-server/README.md

-`nodeSelector` | Node labels for PM server pod assignment. | `{}` `updateStrategy.server.type`| PM Server updateStrategy. | `{type: RollingUpdate}` `securityContext`| Security Context for all containers. | `{}` `terminationGracePeriodSeconds.server`| PM Server Pod termination grace period. | `300` `tolerations.eric-pm-server`| The toleration specification for the PM Server pod.
+`nodeSelector` | Node labels for PM server pod assignment. | `{}` `updateStrategy.server.type`| PM Server updateStrategy. | `{type: RollingUpdate}` `securityContext`| Security Context for all containers. | `{}` `tolerations.eric-pm-server`| The toleration specification for the PM Server pod.
 If both `tolerations.eric-pm-server` and ``server.tolerations` are set, the values set for `tolerations.eric-pm-server` are used. | `[]`
 `topologySpreadConstraints` | TopologySpreadConstraint can be specified to spread PM Server pods among the given topology to achieve high availability and efficient resource utilization.Application deployment engineer can define one or multiple topologySpreadConstraint.| `[]`
-`podPriority.eric-pm-server.priorityClassName` | The configuration of the priority class for the PM Server pod(s) assigning importance relative to other pods. | `""`
 `probes.server.readinessProbe.initialDelaySeconds` | Delay, in seconds, before Kubernetes starts polling the service for liveness.
 This value may have to be increased if pod restarts are occurring.| `30`
 `probes.server.readinessProbe.periodSeconds` | Interval, in seconds, between readiness probes.| `10`
 `probes.server.readinessProbe.timeoutSeconds` | Number of seconds to allow before the probe times out. | `30`